Conwaj24/CA106-P01/HGoB/copy.md

 Another fascinating aspect of the construction was the material used.
 A type of brick made of clay and chopped straw was normally used in the construction of buildings in Babylon, but this material couldn't hold up against the water pumped into the gardens.

 ​	Stone was scarce, so to combat this issue they laid multiple layers of asphalt and tiles, on top of which they placed a layer of lead.
 This formed the foundation on which they put dirt and planted the trees which impressed many Babylonians in its time.

-Clearly, the Hanging Gardens of Babylon is the most magnificent and beautiful wonder out of the seven, as the marvel of engineering in providing water to a large set of lush flora in the middle of a desert is still something historians puzzle over today.

 ## Destruction: